 This submission form gives us the information we need to review your submission and, if it is accepted, to publish it in the magazine or online.

-You may submit work for consideration for the print edition of the Fall 2017 issue only, or for both the Fall 2017 issue and the forthcoming online edition of OMQ.
-Work that we wish to accept, but which we cannot fit into this issue will be held for consideration for future issues for one year.
-We do not accept simultaneous submissions during the initial submission period, but if we notify you that we wish to hold your submission for consideration for future issues, then you may submit it elsewhere in the meantime as well.
+You may submit work for consideration for the print edition of the Winter 2017 issue only, or for both the Winter 2017 issue and the forthcoming online edition of OMQ.
+Work that we wish to accept, but which we cannot fit into this issue, will be held for consideration for future issues for one year.
+We happily accept simultaneous submissions during the initial submission period, and if we notify you that we wish to hold your submission for consideration for future issues, then you may submit it elsewhere in the meantime as well.
+Please let us know right away is your submission is accepted elsewhere.